wsmartf/mybots/README.md

 There are some techniques I would like to experiment with in the future to achieve even better results.
 These include:
 * Programatically modify all parameters and do a grid search: probabilities that determine number of links, likelihood of sensing links, likelihood of different types of mutation, min and max link size, number of simulation steps, etc.
 * The majority of the performance depends on generating a good body in the first place, but it is computationally expensive to take thousands of parent bodies through 500 generations of evolution.
 I'd like to introduce pruning, where after every generation, the bottom 20% of bots are pruned, until you reach some number of parents (i.e. 20), and then continue evolving those for more generations.
+* Limit the size of links, as many evolutionary designs were held back by links that were too large and slowed down the bot.

 # Resources